The Arizona Crisis in Physics Education

 * Most large public high schools have only 1 physics teacher, who teaches chiefly other subjects.

-*A recent trend has seen high school physics classes eliminated in order to maintain student access in AP classes.
-In many schools, students are now being displaced to biology and other non-math-based sciences, where there is an abundance of qualified staff.
+* Physics classes are eliminated, to maintain student access in AP classes.
+Students are being displaced to biology and other non-math-based sciences, where there is an abundance of qualified staff.

 WE ARE NOT REPLACING PHYSICS TEACHERS FAST ENOUGH.